 About Field Studies

-Musarc performing Sara Rodrigues’s Invocazioni at The End of the World Service, Post Disaster, Taranto, May 2022
+Musarc performing Sara Rodrigues’s Invocationi, Taranto, Italy, May 2022

-Field Studies is distinguished by its convivial atmosphere and a radically open pedagogy, animated entirely by a constellation of people and objects in a given place and time.
+What distinguishes Field Studies is its convivial atmosphere, its radically open pedagogy, and its commitment to doing things with theory.
 The biographies of the tutors and artists, their respective interests and diverse fields of practice form a starting point.
-The city, space for shared activities, including eating together, and doing things with theory provide infrastructure.
-But the final outcome and learning is ultimately constructed through the individual histories and intentions of students and artists in relation, and the material and social interactions that emerge between them.
+The city, space for shared activities, including eating together, provide infrastructure.
+The final outcome and learning is ultimately constructed through the individual histories and intentions of students and artists, the ideas, questions and skills they bring, and the material and social interactions that emerge in between.

 Field Studies is part of the creative universe and research output of experimental choral ensemble Musarc and its extensive network of artists, composers and singers.
 Questions around movement, embodiment and technique; the collective voice of the choir and its political and aesthetic dimension; rhythm, repetition and practice; and the idea of knowledge set in motion through performance and a common choreography fundamentally underlie Field Studies as a methodology.

-It is significant that Musarc and Field Studies originated in the Architecture School.
+Both Musarc and Field Studies originated in the Architecture School.
 Both today operate in the epistemic pluriverse of the Art School and its planetary outlook.
-At Field Studies, the chorus acts as a structuring apparatus part of this kind of complex mix.
-The choral has the power to hold difference and challenge conventional notions of creative practice in education and learning, particularly in relation to the primacy of language in this context and the neglect of the body and the histories it carries.
+At Field Studies, music, the chorus, and composition act as a structuring apparatus.
+The choral has the power to hold difference and challenge conventional notions of creative practice in education and learning, particularly in relation to the primacy of language over embodiment, and the histories bodies carry.
 Field Studies is not a choral summer school, but its pedagogy deploys the choral as method and as a tool to frame a shared creative practice.

 Field Studies is open to and provides access to anyone interested to join.
-It invites applications from students and practitioners who want to test collaborative and performative processes in relation to a broad range of individual disciplines, from fine art and painting to design, architecture, film, music, time-based arts as well as curatorial practices and the field of education.
+It invites applications from students and practitioners who want to test collaborative and performative processes in relation to a broad range of individual disciplines, from music and composition to fine art and design, architecture, film, poetry, time-based arts as well as curatorial practices and the field of education.
 To find out more about course fees and how to apply, click here.

 Partners